Let's Get Real

 Truth makes stories worth telling; hunting it down has made me a braver storyteller.
 Therapy became a beautiful, difficult, hilarious, fun, informative, excruciating, wonderful, necessary link in the method to my madness.

-Though I can guess what Jennifer would say to that.
+Though I can guess what my therapist might have said to that.
 Whatever I went through before brought me to now.
 It's not about the should-haves, it's about the what-do-we-do-with-life-now.
 And that thought makes me smile.

 In whatever way calls to you, I hope you hunt for your truth.
 And when you glimpse it, share it.
 I dare you ;)